reallyfancy/addressables-so-demo/README.md

 # Addressables/ScriptableObjects demo

-This is a minimal demonstration of the principles of keeping a persistent, shared instance of a ScriptableObject in memory across multiple scenes when using Addressables.
+A minimal demonstration of keeping a persistent, shared instance of a ScriptableObject in memory across multiple scenes when using Addressables in Unity 2021.2.

 ## Compatibility